AmazingAmpharos/OoT-Randomizer/README.md

 -In Ganon's Castle Spirit Trial, the web can be burned with a precise shot through the torch by a normal arrow.
 Fire Arrows are not required.
 -While we guarantee tunics for Fire Temple and Water Temple, you can possibly force yourself to do without if you seriously let a Like Like eat the tunic and then do not recover the tunic.
 It is almost always possible to do without, but it can make things really difficult on you.
--Several Gold Skulltulla Tokens can be reached by clever/precise uses of jump slashes and spin attacks (possibly magic spin attacks).
+-Several Gold Skulltula Tokens can be reached by clever/precise uses of jump slashes and spin attacks (possibly magic spin attacks).

 # Known issues